 Practice & Background

-Mr. Gordon has experience litigating cases before district and state courts, the International Trade Commission, and the United States Patent and Trademark Office.
-His intellectual property experience spans a wide range of technologies, including consumer electronics, computer graphics and hardware, optical devices, infotainment systems, automated robotics, mechanical and renewable energy systems, and surgical devices.
+Mr. Gordon has experience litigating cases before district and state courts, the International Trade Commission (ITC), and the United States Patent and Trademark Office.
+His IP experience spans a wide range of technologies, including consumer electronics, computer graphics and hardware, optical devices, infotainment systems, automated robotics, mechanical and renewable energy systems, and surgical devices.

 Mr. Gordon is admitted to practice in California and before the U.S. District Courts for the Southern and Central Districts of California.
 He is also registered to practice before the United States Patent and Trademark Office.